The Conway Curriculum

 Small teams of students work on—and are responsible for managing—winter and spring projects.
 Winter projects are larger land use planning projects, such as a food security plan for a town or region, a management plan for a land trust property or regional park, a campus master plan, or a farmland preservation strategy.

 Spring projects are also at the community scale, but with greater detail, such as a streetscape design, a park or recreational facility, or a restoration plan for a former industrial site.

 Students also learn from their regular exposure to other student projects—30 to 35 different projects at three distinct scales.
 All are real projects for real clients.
 Students are also exposed in this way to potential employers in land trusts, town and regional planning departments, community organizations and non-profit agencies.
 They gain experience working with diverse communities.

 Students give weekly presentations to faculty and classmates, becoming more and more comfortable articulating the narrative of their projects and making compelling arguments for particular design and planning solutions.

-Near the end of each term, students give formal presentations before a jury of three outside professionals—experienced designers, planners, and ecologists—who offer advice that students can then incorporate in the last two weeks of the term.
+Near the end of each term, students give formal presentations before a panel of three outside professionals—experienced designers, planners, and ecologists—who offer advice that students can then incorporate in the last two weeks of the term.